International Registration Plan

 For vehicles with a gross vehicle weight (GVW) of 55,000 pounds or more, submit a legible copy of Federal Form 2290, Schedule 1, stamped paid from the Internal Revenue Service, or submit a copy of the Federal Form 2290, Schedule 1 (not stamped), with the front and back of the cancelled check showing payment was made.
 If filed electronically, submit a copy of the Form 2290, Schedule I, showing the water mark receipt.

 NOTE: If adding a vehicle that was purchased less than 60 days prior to registration, the applicant may present a photocopy of the bill of sale or another document that is evidence that a title transfer and purchase took place within 60 days prior to the date the IRP application was submitted.
-To learn more about the HVUT, click here.
+To learn more, visit our HVUT page.

 PROOF OF INSURANCE COVERAGE